ADRIAN McKERRACHER is a writer and illustrator from Quadra Island, BC, Canada.

 He has a PhD from the University of British Columbia in Vancouver and was a Visiting Post-Doctoral Fellow at Teachers College, Columbia University in New York.

-His book, What It Means to Write: Creativity and Metaphor, will be published in 2019 by McGill-Queens University Press.
+His book, What It Means to Write: Creativity and Metaphor, is published by McGill-Queens University Press (2019).

 His fiction has been published in The New Quarterly, Hart House Review, and Puritan.
 He won Second Prize in the 2017 Toronto Star Short Story Contest, selected from 1200 submissions—you can read the story here.
 He also writes non-fiction, like this piece about travelling light.